cncf/cartografos/CONTRIBUTING.md

 ## Come to meetings

 Everyone is welcome to come to any of our meetings.
+We hold regular community meetings every second Tuesday at 6PM US/Eastern time

-You may need to join the Cartografos Working Group community on community.cncf.io to get access to the meeting - simply click on "Join" within <https://community.cncf.io/cncf-cartografos-working-group/>
+You will need to join the Cartografos Working Group community on <https://community.cncf.io> then simply RSVP within the meeting instance at <https://community.cncf.io/cncf-cartografos-working-group/>

-We hold regular community meetings every second Tuesday at 6PM London, UK, and we encourage you to join.
-You can join simply by RSVP'ing to the event on community.cncf.io.

 The first time you come, introducing yourself is more than enough.
 Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others’ ideas, and even sharing your own ideas, and experiences.